October 23, 2022

 But the uncertainty of any missile defense system brings us naturally to the second prong of the argument of missile defense, that it is inherently destabilizing.
 The theory goes that a 100% impenetrable missile defense would undermine deterrence, allowing the nation that owned it to strike with impunity, and thus prompting the opponent to launch before the system is ready.
 While this is true as far as it goes, we should instead examine what happens in the real world, where any missile defense system is necessarily going to be imperfect.
 In that case, it's far from obvious that missile defense is destabilizing.
 Even if we assume that the US builds a system capable of shooting down 99% of all incoming missiles, that's still going to mean that China can land 3 or so warheads on US territory, and Russia probably 10-15.
 In practice, no leader this side of Stalin is likely to court those kind of losses unless they really need to, no matter how much they stand to gain from it.3 People are remarkably scope-insensitive when it comes to nuclear weapons, with North Korea deterring the US with 6 warheads (one for every 7 American interceptors) nearly as effectively as Russia does with 1550.
 A strong ABM shield would also provide a great deal more security against accidental launches.
 A few ICBMs inbound for whatever reason are less concerning when most or all of them can be dealt with before impact, giving decision-makers more time to respond and reducing the risk of escalation.

-The Nike family of missiles, with Nike-Zeus on the left
+The Nike family of missiles, with Nike-Zeus on the right

 But if the case for ABM is fairly straightforward, why is the case against it so common in discussions?
 This goes back to that root of all kinds of evil, Robert McNamara and the Kennedy/Johnson Administration.
 When they entered office, they inherited the Nike-Zeus ABM system, which was almost ready for deployment.
 McNamara didn't think it was a particularly cost-effective system, but chose to justify his cancellation on the basis of general ineffectiveness instead of poor value for money.
 This critique was later picked up in the 80s by critics of Reagan's Strategic Defense Initiative, whose opposition often seemed to flow more from political opposition to Reagan than from a technical evaluation of the merits of the system.4